joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-01-28-js-square-map.md

 $$ \dfrac{1}{1+\gamma+\gamma^2+\gamma^3}\left(1,\gamma,\gamma^2,\gamma^3\right), $$

 which is stationary under the map, as expected.
-From here we can just scaled the composition vector, looking for its closest integer approximation, which is
+From here we can just scale up the composition vector, looking for its closest integer approximation, which is

 $$ \phi = \left(10301680,5600910,3045153,1655616\right). $$